 With this, developers create one template that covers many web pages.

-Brands can use this dynamic SEO tactic to boost ranking alongside the general SEO marketing techniques.
+Brands can use this dynamic SEO tactic to boost ranking alongside general SEO marketing techniques.

-Under Enterprise SEO, brand owners can optimise all of their websites in one go.
+Under Enterprise SEO, brand owners can optimise their websites in one go.

 This makes it easier for the SERP ranking of the website to increase quickly.
 Here, experts suggest extending the Dynamic SEO configuration to Local SEO.